mlswg/mls-protocol/draft-ietf-mls-protocol.md

 functions will need to refer to the other clients using some identifier.
 MLS clients have a few types of identifiers, with different operational properties.

-The Credentials presented by the clients in a group authenticate application-level identifiers for the clients.
+The Credentials presented by the clients in a group, authenticate application-level identifiers for the clients.
 These identifiers may not uniquely identify clients.
-For example, if a user has multiple devices that are all present in an MLS group, then those devices' clients will all present the user's application-layer identifiers.
+For example, if a user has multiple devices that are all present in an MLS group, then those devices' clients could all present the user's application-layer identifiers.

-Internally to the the protocol, group members are uniquely identified by their leaves, expressed as LeafNodeRef objects.
+Internally to the protocol, group members are uniquely identified by their leaves, expressed as LeafNodeRef objects.
 These identifiers are unstable:
 They change whenever the member sends a Commit, or whenever an Update proposal from the member is committed.